 Experiment with and manage different versions of your project with the Alternatives feature.
 Project alternatives let you save “snapshots” of a project in different states, including different arrangements or mixes.
 Alternatives are conveniently saved as part of the project, and each has its own set of backup versions.

-When you record, bounce, or export audio files with Logic Pro, tempo events are automatically included.
+When you record, bounce, or export audio files with Logic Pro X, tempo events are automatically included.
 With Flex Time, this means audio imported from other Logic projects can automatically conform to the tempo of the current project, even if there are tempo changes.
-Project markers come along for the ride too, so the bounced stem you send to a friend can include a marker telling him where and what you’d like him to play.
+Project markers come along for the ride too, so the bounced stems you send to friends can include markers saying where and what you’d like them to play.

 Selective Track Import makes it easy to transfer track contents and setups between projects.
 Pick and choose the components to import, such as the regions, effect plug-ins, sends, and more, on a track-by-track basis.
 For example, you might like the sound you’ve dialed in for the vocal track in the current version of the song, but the performance is better in an older version.
 Selective Track Import lets you bring in the previous performance with just a few clicks.
 Alternatively, you can import just the mix from one project without changing the audio tracks in the current session.

-Import and export MIDI Files, Final Cut Pro X XML, and AAF files to facilitate collaborative workflows.
+Import and export MIDI files, Final Cut Pro X XML, and AAF files to facilitate collaborative workflows.
 You can also export your music score as a MusicXML file if you want to open it in a dedicated music engraving application, or import MusicXML files from other notation apps or from online XML file sources.

 AppleCare Professional Audio Support can help you keep your project running smoothly whether you’re setting up a new installation or troubleshooting an existing setup.